The Queen Stage

 The note which Bach begins the subject, of course, is an A. An A above middle C, such as the one you see here, clocks in at 440 vibrations per second, or 440 Hz, which is coincidentally the same number as the yards around an athletic track.
 It's the tuning note that starts every modern orchestra performance.
 And in the A Major Fugue, the A just hangs there at the beginning for four ninths of a bar, a note in space.
 From that opening note, everything in the piece follows.
 But we can go further.
 From the idea of the A itself, all music follows.
 As Mallarme writes in "L'Apres-Midi d'un Faune," "Je tiens la reine!"
 This literally means "I hold the queen," but it can also mean"I hold la to be the queen of all."
 This is not just a fanciful misreading of a baffling bit of 19th century French symbolist poetry: earlier in Mallarme's poem, the faun announces himself to be someone "Qui cherche le la" ("who looks for the la": Mallarme's italics).
 Mallarme, who is speaking for himself through the faun, is searching for something that is both the sound of a poetic syllable (la: the crucial importance of text) and the sixth note of a solfa scale (la: the crucial importance of music).
 La, or A, is both music and text.
 And the sixth note of the solfa scale, of course, is la (Do re mi fa so LA).
 La, then, is the "Etape Reine," the Queen Stage, the crowning step, where Mallarme reaches both "la reine" and "la, reine."
 Maria, take it away....

 To listen to my recordings of this month's pieces, or to listen to all 16 recordings from April, May, June, and July 2020, please click here.
 To listen to the full set of 24 pieces in the first half of Book I (recorded during the month of February 2020 as WTF: The Well-Tempered February), please click here.
 All pieces are available as a free download.
 To read my commentary on all the pieces, please click here for Volume 1 and here for Volume 2.
 To sign up to receive the next set of recordings automatically and subscribe to the blog, please click here.
-There will be two more sets of recordings to complete the journey: the four pieces in B-flat in August (#17-20) and the four pieces in B in September (#21-24).
+There are two more sets of recordings that complete the journey: the four pieces in B-flat recorded in August (#17-20) and the four pieces in B recorded in September (#21-24).